Rogue wave: Pre-1995 research

 The first known scientific article on "freak waves" was written by Professor Laurence Draper in 1964.
 In that paper, he documented the efforts of the National Institute of Oceanography in the early 1960s to record wave height, and the highest wave recorded at that time, which was about 67 ft.
 Draper also described freak wave holes.

-Even as late as the mid-1990s, though, most popular texts on oceanography such as that by Pirie did not contain any mention of rogue or freak waves.
-Even after the 1995 Draupner wave, the popular text on Oceanography by Gross (1996) only gave rogue waves a mention and simply stated, "Under extraordinary circumstances, unusually large waves called rogue waves can form" without providing any further detail.
+Research on cross-swell waves and their contribution to rogue wave studies

+Before the Draupner wave was recorded in 1995, early research had already made significant strides in understanding extreme wave interactions.
+In 1979, Dik Ludikhuize and Henk Jan Verhagen at TU Delft successfully generated cross-swell waves in a wave basin.
+Although only monochromatic waves could be produced at the time, their findings, reported in 1981, showed that individual wave heights could be added together even when exceeding breaker criteria.
+This phenomenon provided early evidence that waves could grow significantly larger than anticipated by conventional theories of wave breaking.

+This work highlighted that in cases of crossing waves, wave steepness could increase beyond usual limits.
+Although the waves studied were not as extreme as rogue waves, the research provided an understanding of how multidirectional wave interactions could lead to extreme wave heights—a key concept in the formation of rogue waves.
+The crossing-wave phenomenon studied in the Delft Laboratory therefore had direct relevance to the unpredictable rogue waves encountered at sea.

+Research published in 2024 by TU Delft and other institutions has subsequently demonstrated that waves coming from multiple directions can grow up to four times steeper than previously imagined.

 The 1995 Draupner wave

-The Draupner wave (or New Year's wave) was the first rogue wave to be detected by a measuring instrument.
-The wave was recorded in 1995 at Unit E of the Draupner platform, a gas pipeline support complex located in the North Sea about 100 miles southwest from the southern tip of Norway.
+The Draupner wave was the first rogue wave to be detected by a measuring instrument.
+The wave was recorded in 1995 at Unit E of the Draupner platform, a gas-pipeline support complex located in the North Sea about 100 miles southwest from the southern tip of Norway.